bruce-one/HA-proxy/README.md

 will allow a client browser to make a SSL connection (likely w/ a warning) and subsequently receive a 500.

-To serve traffic in both SSL and non-SSL modes without redirecting to SSL, you can include the environment variable `HTTPS_METHOD=noredirect` (the default is `HTTPS_METHOD=redirect`).
-You can also disable the non-SSL site entirely with `HTTPS_METHOD=nohttp`, or disable the HTTPS site with `HTTPS_METHOD=nohttps`. `HTTPS_METHOD` must be specified on each container for which you want to override the default behavior.
-If `HTTPS_METHOD=noredirect` is used, Strict Transport Security (HSTS) is disabled to prevent HTTPS users from being redirected by the client.
+To serve traffic in both SSL and non-SSL modes without redirecting to SSL, you can include thelabel `ha-proxy.https_method=noredirect` (the default is `ha-proxy.https_method=redirect`).
+You can also disable the non-SSL site entirely with `ha-proxy.https_method=nohttp`, or disable the HTTPS site with `ha-proxy.https_method=nohttps`. `ha-proxy.https_method` must be specified on each container for which you want to override the default behavior.
+If `ha-proxy.https_method=noredirect` is used, Strict Transport Security (HSTS) is disabled to prevent HTTPS users from being redirected by the client.
 If you cannot get to the HTTP site after changing this setting, your browser has probably cached the HSTS policy and is automatically redirecting you back to HTTPS.
 You will need to clear your browser's HSTS cache or use an incognito window / different browser.

 By default, [HTTP Strict Transport Security (HSTS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) is enabled with `max-age=31536000` for HTTPS sites.
-You can disable HSTS with the environment variable `HSTS=off` or use a custom HSTS configuration like `HSTS=max-age=31536000; includeSubDomains; preload`.
+You can disable HSTS with the label `ha-proxy.hsts=off` or use a custom HSTS configuration like `HSTS=max-age=31536000; includeSubDomains; preload`.
 *WARNING*: HSTS will force your users to visit the HTTPS version of your site for the `max-age` time - even if they type in `http://` manually.
 The only way to get to an HTTP site after receiving an HSTS response is to clear your browser's HSTS cache.

 ### Basic Authentication Support (different from nginx-proxy)